 No. Product Name Product Description Type of Approval Date of Approval 1 Groups Contract Insurance Policy The policy provides life insurance for the insured group of individuals during the employment contract period in the event of death or permanent total or partial disability that result from unexpected accidents or disease.
-07/03/1433H (corresponding to 30/01/2012G) 2 Life Social Insurance Program Policy for Credit Protection Program Policy for who borrow from banks and credit companies in the event of death 07/03/1433H (corresponding to 30/01/2012G)
+Final 07/03/1433H (corresponding to 30/01/2012G) 2 Life Social Insurance Program Policy for Credit Protection This program covers the value of the remaining loan for individuals who borrow from banks and credit companies in the event of death or total disability of creditor.
+Final 07/03/1433H (corresponding to 30/01/2012G)